Why Your Real Estate Analysis Should Include an APOD

-Although the word APOD conjures up a wide-range of misleading images, the word itself is really just an acronym for Annual Property Operating Data.
-Namely, the report concerns the rental property's annual financial performance for the first year.
+Okay, but the word itself is really just an acronym for Annual Property Operating Data (i.e., A-P-O-D), and is a report that concerns a rental income property's annual financial performance for the first year.

 Real estate analysts like the APOD primarily because it gives a one-page "snapshot" of the property's financial performance over the course of the first year.
 Many, in fact, regard the data as a mini income-and-expense-statement because it includes the projected annual income, operating expenses and cash flow.

-There are four sections of the investment's annual property operating data that essentially comprise an APOD.
-Rental income, operating expenses, debt service, and cash flow.
+There are five sections of the investment's annual property operating data that essentially comprise an APOD.
+Rental income, operating expenses, net operating income, debt service, and cash flow.
 It is structured as follows:

 - Gross Scheduled Income (GSI) - The sum of all annual rents as if the units were 100% occupied.
 Apply any rent you wish (perhaps a market rent) to units that are vacant.
 The idea is to show the potential when all units are rented and all rent collected.